nx-lr/protea/readme.md

 ### Booleans, Null and Void

-The `Null` type is used to represent the absence of a value, similar to `null` in other languages.
+The `null` type is used to represent the absence of a value, similar to that in other languages.
 It only has a single value:

 ```dart
 null
 ```

-Threenity also has `void`, for compatibility purposes. `void` is equal to `null`, but compiles to JavaScript `undefined`.
+Protea also has `void`, for compatibility purposes. `void` is equal to `null`, but compiles to JavaScript `undefined`.
 You should use `void` in place of `null`.

 Booleans have only two possible values: `true` and `false`.
 They are constructed using the following literals: